TshiamoTodd/leave-maker/README.md

 # Leave Managment System (Leave-Maker)

 # Overview
 [Leave-Maker](https://leave-maker.vercel.app)  is a web application designed to manage employee leave requests and approvals.
 It uses Next.js for the frontend, NextAuth.js for authentication, and Prisma as the ORM for database interactions.
+The application also utilises Next.js API router to send API calls to a prisma client for creating entries to the database as well as server actions to interact with the database.

 # Table of Contents
 1. Getting Started